 5.1 Given the nature of the role of Members in determining planning applications it is mandatory that all Members appointed to the Planning Committee for the first time receive initial training at the first available opportunity.
-Annual refresher training will also be arranged for Members.
-Given the complexity of the legislation Members are strongly advised to attend.
+Every Member appointed to the Planning Committee receives training no later than three years from their last session.
+Annual training will be arranged for Members.
+Given the complexity of the legislation Members are strongly advised to attend every year but must attend as required to satisfy the above requirements.
 Group leaders will be notified annually about attendance and training.